-1. WHAT IS SEXUALITY AND GENDER IDENTITY?
-4

-Defining the problem Transphobic bullying The problem of homophobia in schools The effects of homophobia on teachers and pupils Cyberbullying

-2. CREATING A POSITIVE CULTURE IN SCHOOLS 10

-The benefits to schools of tackling homophobic bullying Why sex and relationship education is important Challenging homophobic bullying

-3. RESPONSIBILITIES OF THE EMPLOYER 13

-Equality Act 2010 Health and Safety at Work etc. Act 1974

-4. STRATEGIES AND REMEDIES School ethos 16

-Anti-bullying policy

-Equal opportunities policy Curriculum

-Behaviour management

-Pastoral and other support Actions school staff can take on pupil bullying

-5. NASUWT SUPPORT FOR MEMBERS 19

-Advice

-NASUWT support for members

-6. OTHER SOURCES OF SUPPORT AND INFORMATION 21
+1. WHAT IS HOMOPHOBIA?
+5 Defining the problem Transphobic bullying The problem of homophobia in schools The level of homophobic bullying in schools in Wales The effects of homophobia on teachers and pupils Cyberbullying 2.
+CREATING A POSITIVE CULTURE IN SCHOOLS The benefits to schools of tackling homophobic bullying Why sex and relationship education is important Tackling homophobic bullying 11 3.
+RESPONSIBILITIES OF THE EMPLOYER Equality Act 2010 Health and Safety at Work Act 1974 13 4.
+STRATEGIES AND REMEDIES School ethos Anti-bullying policy Equal opportunities policy Curriculum Behaviour management Pastoral and other support Actions school staff can take about pupil bullying 16 5.
+NASUWT SUPPORT FOR MEMBERS Advice NASUWT support for members 21 6.
+OTHER SOURCES OF SUPPORT AND INFORMATION 23

-1. WHAT IS SEXUALITY AND GENDER IDENTITY?
+1. WHAT IS HOMOPHOBIA?

-The NASUWT believes that the harassment, bullying and persecution of lesbian, gay, bisexual, trans and intersex (LGBTI) people are issues for teachers.
+The NASUWT believes that the harassment, bullying and persecution of Lesbian, Gay, Bisexual and Trans (LGBT) people are issues for teachers.
 Homophobic bullying is, sadly, commonplace within society and in this context schools are not immune from homophobia and the problems it creates.

-The NASUWT is committed to securing equality, respect and dignity for all, including LGBTI teachers.
+The NASUWT is committed to securing equality, respect and dignity for all, including LGBT teachers.